michiof/AutoMarineSI/README.md

 3. Specify the output language in AutoMarinSI.py.
 The default is set to "Japanese".
 4. Specify the OpenAI model in AutoMarinSI.py.
 The default models are “gpt3.5-turbo” and “text-embedding-ada-002”.
 5. Specify the OpenAI model in AddEmbedding.py.
 The default model is “text-embedding-ada-002”.
-6. Save your accident database (in CSV format) in “data” directory.
-Refer to the "Format of accident data" section below about the format.
+6. Save your accident database in CSV format in the data directory.
+For the correct format and definitions of the accident data, refer to the sections below: ["Format and Definition of Accident Data"](https://github.com/michiof/AutoMarineSI#format-and-definition-of-accident-data) and ["Sample Data"](https://github.com/michiof/AutoMarineSI#sample-data).

 ## **Execution**